lucacicchese/DLA_LABS/LAB02/README.md

 ### Gymnasium CartPole-v1 environment

+The CartPole-v1 environment is a relatively simple control task compared to environments like Lunar Lander.
+The agent has only two possible actions:

+- 0: move the cart to the left
+- 1: move the cart to the right

+The objective is to balance a pole hinged on a moving cart by applying forces to the cart.
+The episode ends when the pole falls past a certain angle or the cart moves too far from the center.

 ### Implementation 1

 The main effort in this first exercise was to build a srong foundation for the following exercises and that's exactly what I did.